avresial/ViTools/README.md

 ```
 1 0.52502 0.46065 0.09259 0.68766
 ```
-Worth mention that next labels will apear innext rows.
-Like so
+Worth mentioning that next labels will apear in next rows.
+Their amount is corresponding to 'object' elements in xml file.
+Like so:

 ```
 1 0.52502 0.46065 0.09259 0.68766